vdaas/vald/docs/guides/configurations.md

                     - vald-agent-ngt
 ```

-However, it can be also achieved by using [pod topology spread constraints][k8s-topology-spread-constraints].
+It can be also achieved by using [pod topology spread constraints][k8s-topology-spread-constraints].

 ```yaml
 agent: